 Funds have not been added to the program in recent years, so the fund balance available for loans has been diminishing.
 Federal guidelines for maximum default in a three-year aggregate is 50 percent.
 The SBVC default rate for this loan program follows: 2017, XX percent; 2016, XX percent; 2015, XX percent.

+Analysis and Evaluation

 The loan program is being administered pursuant to federal requirements, and the default rates are being monitored and individual cases reported for potential capture of some of the lost funds.
 The current balance available in this diminishing fund is approximately $XX,000 [update].
 The defaults have no effect on the stability of college finances.

+Contractual Agreements